ttezel/bayes/readme.md

 #`judge`: A text classifier for node.js

 `judge` takes a document (piece of text), and it tells you the category that document belongs to.

-###What can I use this for?
+##What can I use this for?

-You can use this for categorizing any text content into a set of **categories**.
+You can use this for categorizing any text content into any arbitrary set of **categories**.
 For example:

 - is an email **spam**, or **not spam** ?
 - is a news article about **technology**, **politics**, or **sports** ?